core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 media type that can be used to combine representations of zero or more different media types, each along with a CoAP Content-Format identifier, into a single representation, with minimal framing overhead.
-This combined representation may then be carried in a single message, such as a CoAP {{-coap}} request or response body.
+This combined representation may then be carried in a single message body, such as a CoAP {{-coap}} request or response payload.

-This simple and efficient binary framing mechanism can be employed to create application specific request and response bodies which build on multiple already existing media types.
+This simple and efficient binary framing mechanism can be employed to create application specific message bodies which build on multiple already existing media types.

 As the name of the media type suggests, it is inspired by the